riastrad/cyberbspace/posts/2022/currently-reading.md

 ## But, how?
 I had basically three requirements for the feature:
-1. The clientside JavaScript should be as minimal as possible.
+1. The client-side JavaScript should be as minimal as possible.
 It's the first JavaScript I've introduced on my site and I don't want to overdo it.
 2. I want to display the titles of books and link to them.
 3. There can be N number of books at any one time.

 ### Step 1: RSS ⟶ API
 Oku is built by a small engineering team and doesn't currently have any public facing APIs available to query directly.
 But they do have [RSS feeds](https://oku.club/blog/oku-has-rss-feeds) for any publicly viewable collection on their website.
 "Collection" is the app's term for an arbitrary grouping of books, either the defaults of "Read," "Want to Read," or "Currently Reading" or any collection made by a user (e.g. "Sitting on My Shelf and Staring at Me," "DNF", &c.).

 My initial thought was to write some quick JavaScript to query the RSS feed directly, parse it, and update the landing page.
-However, the Oku team has good security practices and I wasn't able to do this because of cross-origin resource sharing (a.ka.
-"CORS") restrictions.
+However, the Oku team has good security practices and I wasn't able to do this because of cross-origin resource sharing (aka "CORS") restrictions.
 This was a minor setback, and also saved me from having to decide how I would parse the feed XML in the Browser.

 Ultimately, the project's scope expanded ever so slightly and I ended up writing a [lightweight](https://github.com/riastrad/api.cyberb.space/blob/d9a64c4127e560299c15b093a602e43528dde1dc/server.js#L32-L37) [API](https://github.com/riastrad/api.cyberb.space/blob/d9a64c4127e560299c15b093a602e43528dde1dc/middleware/finalizeJSONResponse.js#L3-L34) and hosting it as a Digital Ocean app.